-The authors thank all participants for their willingness to donate blood, thereby greatly supporting this study.
-We further thank the Charité-Universitätsmedizin Benjamin Franklin Flow Cytometry Core Facility, headed by A Fernandes and supported by DFG Instrument Grants (INST 335/597-1 FUGG, INST 335/777-1 FUGG).
-We are grateful for the support of Nils Lachmann and Diana Stauch (HLA-lab Charité-Universitätsmedizin) for provision of blood from a DPA101:03+ donor.
-Graphical illustrations were generated with BioRender.com.
 AS and KK received funding by the Sonnenfeldstiftung Berlin, Germany.
-KK was supported by grants from the DFG (KO-2270/71, KO-2270/4-1), by Wilhelm Sander Stiftung (2022.035.1), and unconditional funding from Chiesi GmbH.
-The funder was not involved in the study design, collection, analysis, or interpretation of data; the writing of this article; or the decision to submit it for publication.
-The study was supported by a mentor-based post-doctoral fellowship program in rehabilitation research from the National Multiple Sclerosis Society (MB-1707-28359, to SMG).
-EVS is enrolled in the Charité Clinician Scientist Program funded by the Charité-Universitätsmedizin Berlin and the Berlin Institute of Health.
-SL is supported by the German Ministry for Education and Research through the Medical Informatics Initiative (junior research group "Medical Omics," 01ZZ2001).
+KK was supported by grants from the Deutsche Forschungsgemeinschaft (KO-2270/71, KO-2270/4-1) and unconditional funding from Chiesi GmbH.
+The funder was not involved in the study design, collection, analysis, interpretation of data, the writing of this article or the decision to submit it for publication.
+The study was supported by a mentor-based postdoctoral fellowship program in rehabilitation research from the National Multiple Sclerosis Society (MB-1707-28359, to SMG).
+ES is enrolled in the Charité Clinician Scientist Program funded by the Charité-Universitätsmedizin Berlin and the Berlin Institute of Health.
+SL is supported by the German Ministry for Education and Research through the Medical Informatics Initiative (junior research group "Medical Omics", 01ZZ2001).